 Chronis, A. et al. (2014): Student Research Project in Hydrography: Relationship between Gas-bearing Sediments and Biogenic Mounds, Hydro International, 18 (8), Nov/Dec 2014, pp. 22-25.

 Student Projects 2013 Finished

 We are pleased to announce that the Innomar Student Project 2013 has finished successfully.
 More than 20 project proposals were initially submitted.
-Three students/institutions received direct support from Innomar which included our SES-2000 light plus equipment and on-site training.
+Three students/institutions received direct support from Innomar which included our light-plus equipment and on-site training.

 The winner is ...

 After evaluation of the three submitted project reports we would like to name and congratulate the winning student and his project:

 Alexandros Chronis, University of the Aegean, Greece "Relationship between gas-bearing (?) sediments and biogenic mounds in the Kalloni Gulf, Lesvos Island, Greece"